10 books from Jordan Peterson's recommendation lists that you must read

 - ‘Modern Man in Search of a Soul’ by Carl Jung

-- ‘Affective Neuroscience: The Foundation of Human and Animal Emotions’ by Jaak Pranksepp
+- ‘Affective Neuroscience: The Foundation of Human and Animal Emotions’ by Jaak Panksepp

 - ‘A Farewell to Arms’ by Ernest Hemingway